roberttwomey/ucsd-ml-art/README.md

 **Project 1 Due** 10/20 11:59pm

-- Submit assignment to github classroom here: [https://classroom.github.com/a/F_S6X9eN](https://classroom.github.com/a/F_S6X9eN)
+- Submit assignment to github classroom.
+Use the link below.

 **Day 7: Project 1 discussion** 10/21
 - Bring printed copy of your project and abstract.